|

 Presentation format has slides only.

 Reader’s versions have full text annotation.
-Part 4.
-A Gallery of Case
+The

 following is a prior presentation which includes some of the same, some